xgeoff/arden/docs/pages/arden-seasons.md

 | winter | **harneth** | harnetha | harnetham | harnethum | harnethel | harneth | Harsh and cold; from *hard* \+ *breath* |
 | autumn | **umbril** | umbrila | umbrilam | umbrilum | umbrilel | umbril | From *umbra* (shadow); fading season |
 | season | **terval** | tervala | tervalam | tervalum | tervalel | terval | Root from *turn* \+ *cycle*; rotation of the year |

-Let me know when you’re ready to move on to **Numbers** — that one’s a fun and structured set\!